 While growing your business over the years, you’ve probably noticed emerging issues.
 As today your organization faces different challenges than years before, your systems have to correspond with your business needs.
 Performance issues may intrude into your business, so you need to deal with them ASAP.
 Otherwise, your customers will switch service providers to avoid such disruptions.

-If your legacy software is crushing, slowing down performance, and creates more problems than it solves – it’s time to modernize it with no doubt.
+If your legacy software is crushing, slowing down performance, and creates more problems than it solves – it’s time to modernise it with no doubt.